5 Letter Words That Start With FO

 Noun : A substance composed of a large collection of bubbles or their solidified remains, especially:

-Noun : A collection of small bubbles created when the surface of a body of water is moved by tides, wind, etc.
+Noun : A collection of small bubbles on the surface of a liquid that is heated, fermented or carbonated.

 fog up